vt-middleware/ldaptive/docs/guide/controls/virtuallistview.md

 redirect_from: "/docs/guide/controls/virtuallistview/"
 ---

+{% include relative %}

 # Virtual List View

 Request that the server return a subset of the full search results.
-Unlike the [PagedResultControl](docs/guide/controls/pagedresults), this control allows for moving forward and backward in the result set.
+Unlike the [PagedResultControl]({{ relative }}docs/guide/controls/pagedresults), this control allows for moving forward and backward in the result set.
 See [LDAP Extensions for Scrolling View Browsing of Search Results](http://tools.ietf.org/html/draft-ietf-ldapext-ldapv3-vlv-09).

 ## Using the Virtual List View Client